 40 Banned Phrases That Mark Your Copy as AI-Generated (with Replacements)

 If your homepage says "Effortlessly streamline your workflow" near the top, your visitors already know an AI wrote it.
-Not because the sentence is wrong — it parses fine — but because tens of thousands of AI-generated landing pages say the same thing, in the same words, with the same rhythm.
-Users have learned to recognize the pattern.
+Not because the sentence is wrong — it parses fine — but because tens of thousands of generated landing pages say the same thing, in the same words, with the same rhythm.
+Readers have learned to skip it on sight, the same way they skip a Tailwind blue-to-purple gradient or three identical pricing cards.

 Sailop's copy dimension catches 40+ specific phrases that betray AI authorship.
-Each one shows up disproportionately in AI output and almost never in copy written by humans with skin in the game.
-Below is the full list, why each one is a tell, and what to write instead.
+Each one shows up disproportionately in machine output and almost never in copy written by a human with skin in the game.
+Below is the full list: why each one is a tell, and what to write instead.

 Why these phrases are tells